 A major component of pet ownership is the responsibility to provide not only food, shelter, and companionship but training and education so that the dog, just like a child, learns appropriate behavior.

-New York City does not enforce dog owner accountability in unprovoked dog-on-dog attacks.
+New York City does not enforce certain dog laws, such as owner accountability in unprovoked dog-on-dog attacks.
 Thus, dogs can continually attack and kill other dogs without the owners being forced to cover medical and vet expenses, attend obedience training, muzzling their dog when in public spaces, neutering, or maintaining an insurance policy on their dog.
 THIS NEEDS TO CHANGE.
 With so many dogs sharing spaces in the city and its boroughs, pet safety and owner accountability must become a priority.